LightBurnSoftware/Documentation/Operations.md

 #### Passes
+* Kerf offset: Allows you to shift the cut inward or outward from a closed shape to compensate for the diameter of the beam.
+This is useful when making parts like inlays or finger joins.
+* Z Offset: Specifies an amount to offset the laser head (or bed) for this cut.
+Useful for defocusing, or pushing the focus point into deep materials for cutting.
 * Number of Passes: The number of times the laser will trace the same path
 * Z step per pass: Increase or decrease bed height for powered Z bed